 My jaw dropped.
 “No way!
 How did you get that?
 When we ordered it before he didn’t want us to have it, he said it didn’t taste like anything.”
 He shrugged.
 “I just asked again and he poured it.”
 And here I was drinking rose petals like a little girl.
 Ah well.
 It didn’t matter.
 As the rose flavoured sweetness enveloped my senses, we wandered next door to their shop to check out their full line of liqueurs and bitters.

-After the two drinks (and some beer) we maneuvered through the packed bar out into the cool winter air, quite satisfied with our find, and determined to seek it out again the next time we are in Amsterdam.
+After the two drinks (and some beer) we maneuvered through the packed bar out into the cool winter air, quite satisfied with our find.
+We will seek out Wynand Fockink again the next time we are in Amsterdam.
+They also offer tours of their distillery!